SherG/perpetual-elm/exampleSite/content/privacy-policy.md

 * This Site is built with [JAMstack technology](https://jamstack.org/), and therefore has no databases or plugins.
 Databases and plugins are two common points of entry for malicious hacks.
 * This site is hosted by <a href="https://www.netlify.com/products/edge/" target="blank">Netlify Edge</a>, an application delivery network that deploys to all major cloud providers including Google Cloud, Amazon Web Services, and Digital Ocean – some of the industry’s most advanced, security, and reliable platforms.
 * We use Netlify Edge's <a href="https://www.netlify.com/products/edge/" target="blank">"pre-render" option</a>.
 As Netlify states: "since apps are prerendered, all edge nodes serve secure, static content with little opportunity for exploit."
-* The code for the site is secured via physical U2F security key with <a href="https://authy.com/" target="blank">Authy</a> -- an authenticator app -- as a backup.
+* The code for the site resides in a code repository and is accessible only via physical U2F security key with <a href="https://authy.com/" target="blank">Authy</a> -- an authenticator app -- as a backup.
 * Our email provider is G-Suite, and our accounts are secured via physical U2F security keys.
 * Public wifi is never used to conduct Spearfish business.
 If business is conducted during travel, via laptop, a mifi device, with a 31-character password, is used to access the internet.
 * At the conclusion of a client engagement (usually within 1 month) all client-provided documents in Spearfish's possession, are deleted.
 If a client wishes to re-apply in the future, they will need to furnish new (and up-to-date) documents/applications.